bmoses00/teamTurquoise__khanN-kimT-liuH/README.md

  http://127.0.0.1:5000/

  6. Exiting Flask Environment (Optional)
- from working dir (as well) If user wants to exit the environment:
+ from working dir -- If user wants to exit the environment:

     (hero)$ deactivate
     <now you're back to normal environment>